 “Everything and nothing”—the epitome of incoherence and inconsistency.
 We fail to understand Trump’s weaponizing of “fake news” if we do not notice its incoherence.
 The term “fake news” is itself incoherent: news, by definition, cannot be fake.
-Thus fake news exists only by reference to objective reality.
+Thus fake news exists only by ironic reference to objective reality.
 The fake is opposed to the real and genuine.
 By calling news fake, the whole concept of objective reality collapses into polarization.
-When a leader both does this and denies doing it, and then annihilates and preserves the whole distinction, we get incoherence and a mark of fascism.
+When a leader both does this and denies doing it, and then both annihilates and preserves the whole distinction, there is incoherence and a mark of fascism.

-The everpresent smog of hypocrisy forces us to reflect on the status of inconsistency and incoherence in our public discourse.
+The everpresent smog of hypocrisy forces reflection on the status of inconsistency and incoherence in our public discourse.
 We learn two lessons:

 - As more norms erode, we should make explicit the increasingly political assumptions implicit in concepts like consistency, understanding, and reality—all of which are at play in charges of hypocrisy.
 The futility of calling out hypocrisy should make us concerned about the status of the concepts.